gilmoreorless/jquery-dom-line/README.md

 * `lineColor` - CSS color of the line (default: black)
 * `returnValues` - If true, returns an object with the calculated dimensions for the line (see below), instead of a jQuery object (default: false)

-(More options to come when I think of them - first draft for now)

 #### Return Values

 If the `returnValues` option is set to true, a plain object is returned with the following defined properties: